merpcat/merpcat/README.md

 ## Hire Me!!

-If you like my work and would like for me to design a website for you:
+If you like my work and would like for me to design a website/logo for you:

 - **Fiverr**: [Hire me on Fiverr!!!](https://fiverr.com/meepcat)
 - **Email**: [admin@merp.cat](mailto:admin@merp.cat)